newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

  Author and entrepreneur [Margaret Heffernan](http://www.mheffernan.com/index2.php) identifies that

->"we have an education system that encourages people to think of themselves as soloists – their success actually requires someone else’s failure."
+>we have an education system that encourages people to think of themselves as soloists – their success actually requires someone else’s failure.

 Imagine the same challenge, but in a way that each bridge is only *started* by one student.
 It then goes through a rotation, allowing each student to add small parts and make small improvements based on their aptitudes.
 In the end, you have a much higher success rate, and kids have worked together to achieve great things.